jayway/cljwordgraph/INTRODUCTION.md

 Maps can be conjoined to, just like lists and vectors.
 You conjoin a map to a map:

-    user=> (conj m {:b 6 :x "a string value"})
+    user=> (conj m {:x "a string value"})
-    {:x "a string value", :a 1, :b 6, :c 3}
+    {:x "a string value", :a 1, :b 2, :c 3}

-It's a bit awkward to have to create a map from keys and values that you want to add or update, so in practise 'assoc' is more commonly used.
+It's a bit awkward to have to create a map from keys and values that you want to add or update, so in practise `assoc` is more commonly used.
 It takes a map and one or more key-value pairs:

-    user=> (assoc m :b 2 :x ["a" "vector"])
+    user=> (assoc m [:b] 2 :x ["a" "vector"])
-    :x ["a" "vector"], :a 1, :b 2, :c 3}
+    {:x ["a" "vector"], [:b] 2, :a 1, :b 2, :c 3}

 Above you see that other data structures can easily be used, both as values and keys.

-Note that m hasn't changed:
+Note that our original `m` hasn't changed at all in all this mocking around:

     user=> m
     {:a 1, :b 2, :c 3}